FAQ: Performances of Free Shakespeare on the Boston Common

 Audience and actor safety is our main concern.
 In cases of heavy rain or lightning storms, we will cancel.
-Audiences can get weather updates on the homepage of our website or by calling the Weather Hotline at 617-362-7485.
-Information will also be distributed on Facebook, Twitter, and Instagram.
+Audiences can get weather updates on the homepage of our website or by checking our Social Media accounts, @CommShakes.

 Yes, you are welcome to bring your own chair and/or blanket to sit on.
-Please note that if you have a tall chair that could obstruct the view of other patrons, you will be directed to a Tall Chair Section.
+Please note that if you have a tall chair (most typical camp-style chairs) that could obstruct the view of other patrons, you will be directed to a Tall Chair Section.
 If you plan to arrive early, please do not leave your chair or blanket unattended.

 Attendees are encouraged to bring a blanket to sit on, a light sweater, mosquito repellent, and an umbrella if the forecast calls for rain.
 If you plan to arrive early, please do not leave your blanket or chair unattended.

 There are a number of ways to support CSC.
 You can CLICK HERE to learn more about how you can make a donation.
 Free Shakespeare on the Common is possible thanks to the support of friends like you.

 No, there is now a smoking ban in all Boston Parks.
 A $250 fine will be enforced by the Park Rangers onsite.